gold star for USAHOF

 Note: Basketball lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics, and post-season accolades.

-On every best-of list for a team, there is one that is one player that seems impossible to rank.
-For the Chicago Bulls, that is Dennis Rodman, who we have rated lower than most other publications have, though statistically, we can actually justify placing him five spots lower.
+On every best-of list for a team, there is one player who seems impossible to rank.
+For the Chicago Bulls, that is Dennis Rodman, whom we have rated lower than most other publications, though statistically we can justify placing him five spots lower.

 Normally a pro basketball player works up to their best pro season, but Dave Greenwood did it backward as his rookie year was his most productive.